-Through working with thousands of MSPs across the U.S., we’ve found many struggle with lead generation and closing the loop with new business.
+By working with thousands of MSPs across the U.S., we’ve found many struggle with lead generation and closing the loop with new business.
 To win more clients, you need a well-executed MSP marketing strategy in place to draw in targeted customers and guide them through the sales process.

 What Is MSP Marketing?

+MSP marketing is a marketing plan, campaign, or strategy designed to facilitate the sale of managed IT services.
 Many MSPs think that marketing and sales activities are the same, but this is not the case.
-MSP marketing is a marketing plan, campaign or strategy designed to facilitate the sale of managed IT services.
 Marketing activities help you reach your target audience and influence prospects to contact you.

 Because the MSP sales process is highly consultative, you can spend weeks, months, and

+qualified prospects interested in outsourcing network monitoring and maintenance on a contractual basis.
 But documenting and rolling out your MSP marketing strategy is easier said than done.
 So where do you start?

-MSP Marketing Strategies To Grow Your MRR
+How Do I Grow My MSP?
+21 MSP Marketing Strategies To Grow Your MRR

 To help you understand the marketing strategies other MSPs use to close business, we conducted a survey of more than 500 MSPs.
 Here are the most common ways they promote and sell their managed IT services offering and generate leads: